 1. The reduction in lost time injuries is based on the Lost Time Incident Rate (LTIR).

-Caring for our people during the crisis
+during the crisis

 Caring for employees is a key pillar of our purpose.
 When the COVID pandemic hit in early 2020, this took on a new urgency, and we are committed to continuing to put our people first.